alfredxiao/jackplay/README.md

  - Cannot trace or redefine native, abstract method, or a method in an Interface, because they don't have body.
  - Does not support constructor method yet
- - When redefining a method, you can only use Java.
+ - When redefining a method, you can only use Java language.
 And you better avoid using advanced Java features like Lambda, Generics, etc. For details, see [javassist page](https://jboss-javassist.github.io/javassist/tutorial/tutorial2.html#limit).

 # License